Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 3

 The Publicity Chairperson shall have the responsibility for publicizing the Party and its activities and for such other duties as may be assigned by the Executive Committee.
 With the help and cooperation of the Executive Committee, the Publicity Chairperson shall select a working publicity committee to assist in the fulfillment of such Chairperson's duties.

 ### SECTION 4

-The Finance Chairperson, Membership Chairperson, and Publicity Chairperson, and all other offices shall be appointed at the first meeting of the Executive Committee after their election.

-### SECTION 4